-The Diocese hopes their initiative can have a significant impact on foreclosures and other tactics of predatory lenders now operating in upper Manhattan and the Bronx.
+The New York Diocese hopes their initiative can have a significant impact on foreclosures and other tactics of predatory lenders now operating in upper Manhattan and the Bronx.

 5. Congregations and dioceses can join with others to support legislation that curbs the activities of predatory lenders.
 Episcopal and United Methodist churches in South Carolina worked to get a good predatory lending law in South Carolina.
-There have been efforts to pass a law in Missouri and in Tennessee.
+For example, the Ohio Coalition for Responsible Lending promoted the Ohio Homebuyers Protection Act, which went into affect in 2007.
+The Dioceses of Ohio and Southern Ohio were part of the coalition.
 Local governments in Cincinnati and other cities have had to respond because predatory lending causes blighted neighborhoods.